yuheitawaragi/kaggle-NeurIPS---Open-Polymer-Prediction-2025-silver/notebooks/solution.md

 These additional features help capture structural similarities in polymers and are used later in the machine learning models for property prediction.

+### 6. EState fingerprint features

+* Generate EState fingerprints (79-dimensional) from SMILES.
+* Select a subset of informative bits.
+* Apply scaling and clustering (KMeans with 20 clusters, HDBSCAN with two parameter sets).
+* Keep NaN values for invalid SMILES to preserve dataset alignment.